icl-utk-edu/lapackpp/INSTALL.md

         Again, there is usually no need to specify this.
 E.g., cmake -DLAPACK_LIBRARIES='-lopenblas' ..

+    gpu_backend
+        BLAS++ must be built with the same GPU backend. auto            auto-detect CUDA, HIP/ROCm, or oneMKL (default) cuda            build with CUDA support
+        hip             build with HIP/ROCm support
+        onemkl          build with SYCL and oneMKL support (not yet implemented) none            do not build with GPU backend

     color
         Whether to use ANSI colors in output.
 One of: auto            uses color if output is a TTY